 What does Project Management Plan include?

-Project Management plan includes Project management processes that will be used on the project.
+This plan includes Project management processes that will be used on the project.
 There will be several processes like determine budget process, acquire project team process, plan procurement process etc. These processes belong to project management knowledge areas and process groups.
-Processes that need to be used throughout the project are included in the project management plan.
+Processes that need to be used throughout the project are included in the plan.

 How does Project Management Plan differ from the management plans?

-Project Management plan consists of project documents and management plans as explained in CAPM Certification training.
-The main aspect that differs Project Management plan from other plans is its Integration function.
-Project Management Plan integrates all knowledge area management plans into a cohesive whole.
+It consists of project documents and management plans as explained in CAPM Certification training.
+The main aspect that differs of this plan from other plans is its Integration function.
+This plan integrates all knowledge area management plans into a cohesive whole.

 A management plan, unlike the cohesive project management plan, is unique to each project to address its particular needs.
 A management plan covers how you will define, plan, manage and control the project.
 For example, cost, risk, or communication of each project is unique.
 So cost management plan describes the expenses that will be paid throughout the project, risk management plan includes the risks of the project and risk response strategies for these risks in case they occur.
 Therefore, unique management plans are required to manage several aspects of projects.